 Uninterrupted Online Experience

 Hackers, cyberattacks, and other internet threats disrupt your online experience.
-Proper cybersecurity prevents interruptions so you can enjoy your internet connection without worrying about online threats.
+A secure internet connection prevents interruptions, so you can enjoy your internet connection without worrying about online threats.

 Use Strong and Unique Passwords

 Your network password is your network's first line of defense.
-Strong passwords are vital for internet security and should include a mixture of upper and lower-case letters, numbers, and symbols.
-The longer your password and the more complex, the better, especially for a network connection.
+Strong passwords are vital for a secure internet connection and should include a mix of uppercase and lowercase letters, numbers, and symbols.
+The longer and more complex your password is, the better, especially for network connections.
 Avoid using dictionary words or anything with ties to your personal information.

-You won’t need to input your network password all the time.
-Setting devices to remember the password and connect automatically is easy.
-For anyone outside your network, however, a strong password is a major hurdle.
+You won’t need to enter your network password every time you use the internet.
+Setting devices to remember your password and connect automatically is easy.
+For anyone outside your network, however, a strong password is a significant hurdle.

 Enable Two-Factor Authentication (2FA)

-Two-factor authentication, or 2FA, adds an extra layer of security to online accounts and networks by requiring more than just a username and password.
+Two-factor authentication, or 2FA, adds an extra layer of security to online accounts, social media, and networks by requiring more than just a username and password.
 When you log in, 2FA texts a one-time password to your phone.
 Without the one-time passcode, a user cannot access the account.

 Keep Software and Devices Updated

-Software, modems, and routers receive periodic updates to address security concerns and block vulnerabilities.
+Software, modems, and routers require periodic updates to address security concerns and block vulnerabilities.
 Ignoring updates puts you at risk of internet threats.
-It’s safer to set up automatic updates instead of manually approving updates.
+Set up automatic updates so you never miss an update.

 Utilize Secure Wi-Fi Connections

-Tablets, smartphones, and other portable devices can connect to unsecure public networks.
-Wi-Fi available at airports, coffee shops, malls, and similar locations are often unsecured.
-Ideally, avoid connecting to unsecured networks when you’re on the go, as they have significant security vulnerabilities.
+Wi-Fi available at airports, coffee shops, malls, and similar locations is often unsecured.
+Ideally, avoid connecting devices to unsecured networks when you’re on the go, as they have significant security vulnerabilities and are a prime target for scammers and hackers.

 Install and Maintain Antivirus/Malware Software

-Antivirus software scans and deletes malicious programs from your computer and is an essential part of proper cybersecurity.
+Antivirus software scans and deletes malicious programs from your computer and is an essential part of maintaining a secure internet connection.
 Like any software, antivirus programs require periodic updates to be efficient, as viruses and malware constantly evolve.

 Be Cautious with Email and Links

 We mentioned phishing earlier.
-A malicious type of spam, phishing emails and texts appear to come from reputable organizations, but link to fake log-in pages designed to steal usernames and passwords.
-Many phishing emails contain spelling mistakes and other indications the message is fake, but others are more sophisticated, with counterfeit landing pages that look exactly like the webpage they pose as.
+A malicious type of spam, phishing emails and texts appear to come from reputable organizations, but link to fake login pages designed to steal usernames and passwords.
+Many phishing emails contain spelling mistakes and other indicators that the message is bogus, but others are more sophisticated, with counterfeit landing pages that look exactly like the webpage they impersonate.

-The best way to avoid phishing scams is to not click on message links and instead navigate to the company’s actual website through your browser before logging in.
-You may want to contact a company if they’re being impersonated by a phishing scam, but again, don’t contact them through links or phone numbers in the message.
+The best way to avoid phishing scams is never to click links in emails or text messages.
+Instead, navigate to the company’s actual website in your browser before logging in.
+You may want to contact a company if a phishing scam is impersonating them, but again, don’t contact them through links or phone numbers in the message.
 Find their contact information through a trusted source instead.

 Regularly Back Up Your Data

 Your data isn’t just vulnerable to hackers and malware.
 Floods, power surges, or catastrophic hardware failures can wipe out years of photos, documents, and other information.
 Backing up your data keeps it safe from unexpected disasters.
-You can back up data onto USB drives or upload a copy of your data to a cloud server like Google Drive.
+You can back up data to USB drives or upload a copy to a cloud service like Google Drive.

 Educate Yourself and Your Family

-Internet threats often succeed by targeting one of the greatest vulnerabilities to a secure internet connection: human error.
+Internet threats often succeed by targeting one of the most significant vulnerabilities to a secure internet connection: human error.
 Phishing scams and malicious websites rely on people not recognizing them as a threat.
-You’ll be much safer online if you stay up-to-date on cybersecurity issues and educate your family about online risks.
+You’ll have a more secure internet experience if you stay up to date on cybersecurity issues and educate your family about online risks.

 Tools and Technologies for Internet Security